 For example, teachers writing individual education plans (IEPs) should recognize not only a student’s disability-related needs, but also cultural differences.
 This focus should ensure curriculum, assessments, and learning environments that are barrier-free for students of all abilities and cultures.
 For instance, schools should celebrate and raise awareness about Indigenous cultures and communities.
 The Sub-Committee reports that racial tensions exist in certain regions of the province.
 Actively promoting welcome for Indigenous students, including those with disabilities, can be a starting point for countering these tensions.

-Transition to Higher Education for Indigenous Students with Disabilities
+Transition to Higher Education and Employment for Indigenous Students with Disabilities

-The Ministry of Seniors and Accessibility should also create a plan to encourage Indigenous students with disabilities to transition to university or college.
+The Ministry for Seniors and Accessibility should also create a plan to encourage Indigenous students with disabilities to transition to college, university, or employment.
 For example, the Ministry should inform students, families, school staff, and Facilitators about financial aid, such as: